paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

-# Interactivity & Web Design
+# Big Design, Small Design

-<h2> An Interaction Design Framework Through a Real-World Example </h2>
+<h2> How Structural and Surface Decisions Lower Friction — A Docsify-This Case Study </h2>

 **Follow along • Try it out • Take it with you**